Why Does My Brake Pedal Sink to The Floor?

 • Inspect brake lines, hoses, calipers, and wheel cylinders for leaks.

-• Avoid excessive or continuous braking, primarily on long downhill drives.
+• Avoid excessive or continuous braking, especially on long downhill stretches.

-• Bleed brakes periodically to remove entrapped air from the system.
+• Bleed brakes periodically to remove tangled air from the system.

 • Replace worn brake pads, rotors, or head cylinder regions promptly.

-• Monitor pedal feel and manage any softness or falling immediately to prevent bigger issues.
+• Monitor pedal feel and manage any softness or dropping immediately to prevent bigger points.

 Frequently Asked Questions (FAQs)